 Apply for Financial Aid and Scholarships

 If you haven’t already, submit the Free Application for Student Aid (FAFSA) or California Dream Act as soon as possible and have it sent to Cal Poly.
+Our Federal School Code is 001143.
+Make sure you file by March 2 to maximize your potential aid and scholarship opportunities.
 You should also look over the types of aid offered to graduate students, as some require additional applications.

 Review Costs of Attendance